williamstome/williamstome.github.io.raw/_posts/2016-03-20-love-and-sex-with-robots-a-retrospective-through-science-and-science-fiction.markdown

 peoples' views on the topic.
-Recently, I helped my advisor and one of my labmates conduct the first extensive survey into people's views on sex robots, the results of which were the focus of a recent paper ("Are We Ready for Sex Robots?").
+Recently, I helped my advisor and one of my labmates conduct the first extensive survey into people's views on sex robots, the results of which were the focus of a recent paper (*Are We Ready for Sex Robots?*).

 In this study, we asked participants questions in three main
 categories: what they believe to be the capabilities of